enku/gbp-archive/README.md

 dumped builds.
 By storage I mean all of the repos, binpkgs, and configuration for builds.
 All of them are stored in an inner tar archive called `storage.tar`.
-The reason for the single archive and not one archive per build is to preserver the multiple hard links which span across builds (for a given machine) but they will not be preserve across multiple archives.
+The reason for the single archive and not one archive per build is to preserve the multiple hard links which span across builds (for a given machine).
+They would not be preserved across multiple archives.

 ## Restore